 Students in the College of Undergraduate Studies who wish to transfer to the College of Adult Professional Studies must first formally withdraw from the College of Undergraduate Studies.
-The withdrawal process can be completed in the office of the Dean of the College of Undergraduate Studies.
+The withdrawal process can be completed in the Office of Academic Success.
 Students who wish to transfer from the College of Adult Professional Studies to the College of Undergraduate Studies must withdraw from the College of Adult Professional Studies and apply to the College of Undergraduate Studies.